Condo Insurance (HO-6): What It Covers & How Much You Need

 HO-6 vs. the Condo Association's Master Policy

 Understanding how these two policies work together is essential to making sure you're not left with a coverage gap.
+Our overview of home insurance coverages A through F can help you map each protection back to your HO-6 declaration page.

 What the Master Policy Covers

-The condo association's master policy — funded through your HOA dues — insures the building's shared elements: the roof, exterior walls, lobbies, hallways, elevators, pools, and other common areas.
+The condo association's master policy, funded through your HOA dues, insures the building's shared elements: the roof, exterior walls, lobbies, hallways, elevators, pools, and other common areas.
 Any damage to these spaces is filed through the association's policy, not yours.

-The Two Types of Master Policies
+The Three Types of Master Policies

 Not all master policies are created equal.
 The type your association carries directly impacts how much dwelling coverage you need on your HO-6 policy.